Student Conduct

 Before a resident receives a list of available spaces, they may need to complete an online module.
 The purpose of the module is to provide students with information about how to live successfully with a roommate.
 After the resident completes the module, the Community Director will email the resident a list of open spaces via their SIUE email account.
 It is the student’s responsibility to meet with potential new roommates before they pick a new space.

 Residents will have three business days to pick a space from the list and begin the space change process (check out of old space, check into new space).
-If a resident does not identify a new space within three business days their Space Change Request Form becomes null and void and they drop to the bottom of the space change list.
+If a resident does not identify a new space within three business days, their Space Change Request Form becomes null and void, and they drop to the bottom of the space change list.

 Alcohol Policy

 Intoxication is not an acceptable or appropriate condition and may be cause for disciplinary action.
-Intoxication is defined as either (1) not having the normal use of mental or physical facilities due to the introduction of alcohol or other drugs into the body; or (2) have a blood alcohol concentration (BAC) of 0.08 or more.
+Intoxication is defined as either (1) not having the normal use of mental or physical facilities due to the introduction of alcohol or other drugs into the body; or (2) having a blood alcohol concentration (BAC) of 0.08 or more.

 Bluff, Prairie and Woodland residents and guests are not permitted to have alcohol, alcohol containers (even if empty), or devices used for rapid consumption of alcohol.
 This policy is applicable to all residents regardless of age.